libretro/fmsx-libretro/README.md

 * removed various pieces of code intended for other platforms (fMSX is part of a suite of emulators)
 * removed `SndDriver`; implemented another way in `libretro.c`
 * reimplemented state loading/saving
+    * note: Save1793() is never invoked!
+The WD1793 FDC is supposed to be 'at rest' when saving state.
+      This means: don't save state during disk writes.
+All other hard- & software state is fully captured. fMSX has the same behaviour.
 * switched MSB first/LSB first
 * due to the fact that fmsx-libretro renders audio&video per frame:
     * delay invocation of `SyncSCC()`/`Sync2413()` to fix a sound interference bug